timidtlk/sonicBGEproject/README.md

 - GPU: GT 1030 with 2GB VRAM
 - RAM: 8GB
 - OpenGL: 4.3+ minimum
-- SO: Windows 8.1 or an Linux Ubuntu based version minimum
+- SO: Windows 8.1 or a Linux Ubuntu based version minimum

 ## 📝 License